alexbarksdale/typescript-prac/README.md

      - Example: type Name = 'name'
      - Redux is a great place to use this
      - In JS, all object keys are strings

+# Decorators
+- First argument is the prototype of the object
+- Second argument is the key of the property/method/accessor on the object
+- Third argument is the property descriptor
+- Decorators are applied when the code for this class is ran.
+Not when an instance is created